Wheaton Spousal Support Lawyers

 Alimony and Maintenance Attorneys Serving Wheaton, Oak Brook, and Naperville Area

 Not all divorce matters require alimony, but by talking to an experienced spousal support attorney, you may be able to fully understand how spousal support payments may factor in to your divorce.
-Our Illinois divorce attorneys at the law office of the Andrew Cores Family Law Group in DuPage County, Cook County, and Kendall County focus their attention on effectively advising family law clients and are fluent in the language of the spousal support laws in Illinois.
+Our Illinois divorce attorneys at the law office of the Andrew Cores Family Law Group in DuPage County and Kendall County focus their attention on effectively advising family law clients and are fluent in the language of the spousal support laws in Illinois.

 Also sometimes called alimony or spousal maintenance, spousal support is determined by a wide range of factors.
 Some of these factors include (but are not limited to) the aspects of a divorce listed below: